DepartmentSchool of Law

 The work on this project will:

-It is possible that leaving the EU will have a significant impact on UK employment and equality rights, and it seems that tribunals and courts will play a critical role, especially because, unlike the CJEU, English common law has no general principal of equality.
+It is apparent even from this short overview, that there are many areas of uncertainty which would benefit from investigation and analysis.
 Research could consider the potential benefits and problems in this area.
-This could examine, for example, the theoretical, political, economic, or social, bases for any of the retained EU employment or equality rights, that may be persuasive or relevant to their interpretation.
+This could examine, for example, the theoretical, political, economic, or social, bases for any of the assimilated EU employment or equality rights, and/or anything that may be persuasive or relevant to their interpretation.
 It could consider the common law and its potential to develop a general principle of equality, or how the Human Rights Act 1998 might fill some gaps created by secession from the EU.

 Fees and funding